 - 1x Connecting Cables – 30cm (4 pack) $8.99 USD

 Optional parts from Light My Bricks (LMB):

-- 1x Connecting Cables – 50cm (4 pack) $10.99 USD (I plan to use this to extend power up to the model from the base)
+- 1x Connecting Cables – 50cm (4 pack) $10.99 USD (I use one of these to extend power up to the model from the base)

 - 1x Remote Control and Sound Kit $56.99 USD (if you want to turn the lights on/off remotely and play sound effects)

 - Philip-head screwdriver (one is included with the model)

 - UV resin and UV light (optional, but works better for the hand)